 6. Student SSID numbers (not Social Security numbers, district ID numbers, or any other identifier) are the means by which student funding is tracked, reported and disbursed.
 Typically, we have found that the majority of districts put SSIDs on their transcripts.
 However, some do not.
 If your district does not report SSID numbers on student transcripts, please ensure that you have provided it to CSU on your students' application.
 If a student's SSID is not provided, that student may incur a tuition bill from CSU.
 Our current tuition rate is $401.50 per credit hour.
 Refer to the Ohio Department of Education FAQs for more info.

 7. Cleveland State University has a preferred name policy.
 This means that we have structures in place for any person at the University (student, staff, faculty) can choose to go by a name that is different from the one that may appear on his or her legal documentation.
 This is common for students, staff and faculty who come from international populations or for students, staff and faculty who may identify as transgender, gender-nonconforming or any other identity expression.
-If you have a CCP student who is in need of information about this policy, please contact Dr. West at email@example.com or the Office of Institutional Equity at 216.687.2223.
+If you have a CCP student who is in need of information about this policy, please contact the Office of Institutional Equity at 216.687.2223 or OIE@csuohio.edu.

 INFORMATION ABOUT PLACEMENT TESTING

 For admitted CCP students at Cleveland State, math and English placement offers additional data about what level of courses is best for any given student at any given time in his or her academic life.
 Placement testing cannot be substituted for an acceptable SAT or ACT entrance score.
 Please consult following chart to determine if your students should take either our math or English placement test (or both).
 If you are unsure, please feel free to call 216.687.2402.
 More information about these placement tests are available from Testing Services.

 |I want to take Precalculus II (MTH 168) or Calculus I (MTH 181) at Cleveland State.